Supetorus/LIT/README.md

 since it is very widely used I thought it wise to learn it better.

 ## Features
+This project essentially turned into a rudimentary scene editor.
+The user edit models translation, rotation, and scale at runtime, as well as changing most aspects of a scene from its yaml text file.
 * Loads most standard model file types using [assimp](https://github.com/assimp/assimp).
 * Live scene editing, saving, and reloading.
 * Realtime lighting and shadow maps (WIP)